Joy-less/Embers/Source/Embers/Documentation.md

 array.max
 	Returns the maximum item in the array using the > operator.

+array.sum
+	Returns the sum of all items in the array of numbers.

 array.each {|item, index|}
 	Repeats the given block for each item in the array.